JetBrains/youtrack-apps/packages/create-youtrack-app/README.md

 Once App is generated, one may need to add more features.
 See list of awailable commands:

-* `npx @jetbrains/create-youtrack-app help show` to see list of possible commands
+* `npx @jetbrains/create-youtrack-app --help` to see list of possible commands
 * `npx @jetbrains/create-youtrack-app settings init` to add a [settings declaration](https://www.jetbrains.com/help/youtrack/devportal-apps/app-settings.html)
 * `npx @jetbrains/create-youtrack-app settings add` to add one more property into Settings, created by command above
 * `npx @jetbrains/create-youtrack-app widget add` to add one more [widget](https://www.jetbrains.com/help/youtrack/devportal-apps/apps-reference-extension-points.html)